IMPORTANT: OAuth for plugins is available in Tableau 2021.1 and newer. Multi-IDP config for plugins is available starting in Tableau 2023.1.

 Tableau Desktop uses a shared client ID and client secret which is embedded in the plugin.
 It also uses localhost callbacks to receive the authorization code response.
 The plugin developer (or whoever provides the OAuth config) must ensure that the localhost or loopback callback URLs are configured on the whitelist for the authorization server.

 If the authorization server supports dynamic port ranges for native applications then that should be used.
 This is the default behavior for Tableau OAuth clients.
-For example http://localhost:*/Callback
+If the authorization server does not support this, then enable OAUTH_CAP_FIXED_PORT_IN_CALLBACK_URL, and specify a set of <redirectUrisDesktop> in the OAuth config.

-(IPv6).
-If you use loopback address other than localhost, enable OAUTH_CAP_SUPPORTS_HTTP_SCHEME_LOOPBACK_REDIRECT_URLS as well.For more information on see RFC 8252: Loopback Interface Redirection.
+For more information on see RFC 8252: Loopback Interface Redirection.

 *Available starting in Tableau 2023.1

 The end user or admin can specify custom OAuth configs for desktop applications, independent of the plugin connector.
-These should be installed in My Tableau Repository/OAuthConfigs
+These should be installed in the repository folder which corresponds to the application, such as My Tableau Repository/OAuthConfigs or My Tableau Prep Repository/OAuthConfigs.
+They must define the new field oauthConfigId.
+The user will be prompted to select from available configs when creating the connection.

 This is an older approach that may not work for plugins with with multiple OAuth configs.
 In most cases Site Level OAuth Clients are preferred.

 You need to configure the OAuth client on server for all connectors using saved credentials (aka Custom OAuth), which includes all plugins.
 Execute the following command, substituting the values for your OAuth client.
-Note if you have multiple OAuth Configs, the oauth.config.id should be formatted as dbClass:oauthConfigId
+Note if you have multiple OAuth Configs, the oauth.config.id should be formatted as dbClass:oauthConfigId.

 tsm configuration set -k oauth.config.clients -v "[{\"oauth.config.id\":\"[dbclass]\", \"oauth.config.client_id\":\"[client_id]\", \"oauth.config.client_secret\":\"[client_secret]\", \"oauth.config.redirect_uri\":\"[redirect_url]\"}]" --force-keys

-The OAuth clients will only be effective for a particular site, and will not not require a restart.
+The site OAuth clients will only be effective for a particular site, and will not not require a restart.
 They will take take precedence over the server-level OAuth clients if any.
 For each site, there is only one OAuth client allowed for each OAuth config.

 To create a client for an embedded config, select the config ID.